xuh14/MS5611-with-2-D-Kalman-Filter/README.md

  * altitude is calculated based on both temp & pressure thus will need to collect both temp & pressure data first
  * In the process, the program switches between temp & pressure to reduce run time
  * and use timers to contour 10ms deadzone for applications required fast loop *
+ * MPU9250 accelerometer has been used for testing, though, data from double integral will tend to drift, thus it is replaced
+ * with gaussian noise and can lead to smoother values.
+ *
  * Latency Test:
  * CIRAVG_SIZE = 32 : 1.108ms